open-contracting/ocds-merge/README.rst

 The merge routine merges multiple individual releases into either a compiled release or a versioned release.
 Across the individual releases, it merges objects in arrays based on their ``id`` values, as described in the `OCDS documentation <https://standard.open-contracting.org/latest/en/schema/merging/>`__.
 This allows a publisher to, for example, disclose an upcoming milestone in one release, and set the date on which it was met in another release.

 However, if objects that correspond to different things re-use ``id`` values, then only the last object is retained in the merged release, by default.
-(To be clear, such data is not structurally correct.)
+(To be clear, such data has structural errors.)
 For example, if a publisher creates a release for each award notice in a procurement procedure, and restarts the numbering of award objects in each release from '1', then the later releases will overwrite the award objects of the earlier releases.

 Similarly, if, in a single release, objects in the same array share an ``id`` value, then only the last object is retained.

-To monitor whether, in a single release, objects in the same array share an ``id`` value, set the :code:`collision_behavior` argument of the :code:`merge` or :code:`merge_versioned` function to either:

--  :code:`ocdsmerge.WARN`: issue a :code:`DuplicateIdValueWarning` `warning <https://docs.pytest.org/en/latest/warnings.html>`__
+If, in a single release, objects in the same array share an ``id`` value, the :code:`merge` and :code:`merge_versioned` functions issue a :code:`DuplicateIdValueWarning` warning.
+You can turn the warning into an exception or ignore the warning using a `warning filter <https://docs.pytest.org/en/latest/warnings.html>`__.
--  :code:`ocdsmerge.RAISE`: raise a :code:`DuplicateIdValueError` exception

 For example:

 .. code:: python

-   merge(releases, collision_behavior=ocdsmerge.WARN)
+   import warnings

+   import ocdsmerge
+   from ocdsmerge.merge import DuplicateIdValueWarning

+   # Raise an error, instead.
+   with warnings.catch_warnings():
+       warnings.filterwarnings('error', category=DuplicateIdValueWarning)
+       ocdsmerge.merge(releases)

+   # Ignore the warning, instead.
+   with warnings.catch_warnings():
+       warnings.filterwarnings('ignore', category=DuplicateIdValueWarning)
+       ocdsmerge.merge(releases)

 If you know in advance that the individual releases have structure errors as described above, you can change the behavior of the merge routine by setting the :code:`rule_overrides` argument on a per-field basis: